Nomad-Rob/Docker/README.md

 - `docker volume ls` - This command will list all the docker volumes on your host machine.
 - `docker volume rm <volume-name>` - This command will remove the docker volume.
 The volume-name is the name of the docker volume you want to remove.
 - `docker volume prune` - This command will remove all the docker volumes on your host machine.

+## Makefile
+The Makefile is a text file that contains a set of commands to be executed.
+The Makefile is used to automate the process of building the docker image.
+The Makefile is not required but it is a good practice to use one.
+For scalability it is a good idea to use a Makefile to automate the process of building the docker image.

+## requirements.txt
+The requirements.txt file is a text file that contains a list of all the python packages needed to run the application.
+This will change depending on the application you are building.
+This file is used by the Dockerfile to install all the python packages needed to run the application.

+## Extensions.text/extensions.sh
+I also have a script that will take your vscode extentions, put them into an extensions.txt file, and then install them into the docker container.
+This is useful if you want to use the VSCode Remote Development extension to remote explore into the docker container.
+This will allow you to use the same extensions in the docker container as you do on your host machine.

+## Docker Compose
+Docker Compose is a tool that allows you to run multiple containers at once.
+This is useful if you have an application that requires multiple containers to run.
+For example if you have a web application that requires a database and a web server.
+You can use docker compose to run both containers at once.
+This will allow you to run your application locally without having to deploy it to a server.
+This is useful for testing and development purposes.

+## Docker Hub
+Docker Hub is a cloud-based repository in which you can store and share docker images.
+You can use Docker Hub to store and share your own images, or you can use it to find and use images created by others.
+Docker Hub is a great resource for finding pre-built images that you can use to run your applications.
+You can also use Docker Hub to store your own images and share them with others during your projects.

+How to pull an image from Docker Hub like your friend's image
+- `docker pull <image-name>` - This command will pull the docker image from Docker Hub.
+The image-name is the name of the docker image you want to pull.

+How to push an image to Docker Hub
+- `docker login` - This command will log you into Docker Hub.
+You will need to enter your Docker Hub username and password.
+- `docker tag <image-name> <docker-hub-username>/<image-name>` - This command will tag the docker image with your Docker Hub username.
+This is required in order to push the image to Docker Hub.
+- `docker push <docker-hub-username>/<image-name>` - This command will push the docker image to Docker Hub.
+The docker-hub-username is your Docker Hub username and the image-name is the name of the docker image you want to push.

 # TODO
 - [ ] Look add volumes for data persistence